cqpancoast/solaria/src/README.md

 ### Draft

 A `Draft` is an editable precursor to a `Story`.
-It can faithfully represent itself somehow and has some method for changing its contents, although what a `Draft` is can vary so much that there are no required methods for this component on those fronts.
+It can faithfully represent itself (somehow) and has some method for changing its contents, although what a `Draft` is can vary so much that there are no required methods for this component on those fronts.
 However, there are some soft requirements: a good `Draft` represents itself in such a way that the `Story` it will finalize to is intuitive so as to make the *writer*'s job as easy as possible.

 #### Methods
-- `isFinalizable() -> bool`: returns whether this `Deaft` is finalizable.
+- `isFinalizable() -> bool`: returns whether this `Draft` is finalizable.
 - `finalize() -> Story`: finalize this `Draft` to produce a `Story`.

-## Read
+## read

 The **read** section of the framework provides the *reader* with an interactive experience.

 When a *read session* is begun, the **reading** uses data stored in its `Story` to generate `Interaction`s consisting of `Displayable`s and `Prompt`s for its `View` to present.
 The `Interaction` constructs `Interprete(r)`-d responses to `Prompt`s into a `[response]` for the `Storyteller` to pass along to the `Story`, which closes the cycle by generating another `Interaction`.

-### Storyteller
+### Reading

-The entry point into a *read session*.
+A `Reading` can run one or more *read session*s.
 Deals with meta-level commands like saving and quitting, if that functionality is provided.
+Note that the difference between a `Reading` and a **reading** is that a **reading** is simply an executable that calls the `read()` method.

 #### Methods
-- `read(???)`: begin a *read session*.
-Depending on parameters, query the `Story` for an `Interaction` or load stored data or... or something.
+- `read()`: runs the `Reading`.
+I'm not hard-set on this, but I think `read()` takes no arguments - all configuration should be done in the constructor,

 ### Story